Contracts

 - SLA only applies to tickets that are linked to the contract

-Problem: You created a contract with a contract type, but the billable user rates didn't appear.
+Problem: You created a contract with a contract type, but the billing unit rates didn't appear.

 Solution:

-- Check that the contract type has billable types configured
+- Check that the contract type has billing unit types configured

-- If both are correct, go to the "Billable Users" tab - the rates should be there
+- If both are correct, go to the "Billing Items" tab - the rates should be there

 I Can't Upload Files